 So, what’s your favourite thing to enjoy with donuts?
 Coffee?
 A cold glass of milk?
 I’d have to say for me it would be coffee and I gotta dunk!

 And I ain’t gonna lie.
-If it’s, like, 9 o’clock on Saturday night I just may enjoy one of these bad boys with a glass of vino.
+If it’s, like, 9 o’clock on Saturday night I just may enjoy one of these homemade donuts with a glass of vino.

 How To Make This Recipe

 - Preheat your oven and grease your donut pan.
 Lay to one side.

 - In a bowl, combine flour, sugar, baking powder and salt.
 Stir to combine.